Wolf Biology and Identification

 In 2005, a diverse group of stakeholders known as the Wolf Management Roundtable convened to devise a new management plan to replace the old plan adopted in 1997, when the state was still largely in a protect-and-allow-to-expand mode.
 The new plan was to focus more on wolf management that would consider the coexistence of humans with a viable and recovered wolf population.

-The Michigan Wolf Management Plan, approved in 2008, outlines suggested management, research and public outreach techniques used to effectively manage a recovered wolf population.
+The Michigan Wolf Management Plan, approved in 2008 and updated in 2015, outlines suggested management, research and public outreach techniques used to effectively manage a recovered wolf population.
 The plan directs the state to create a wolf management advisory group to periodically discuss wolf management and conservation in Michigan once the plan is implemented.
 The Michigan Wolf Management Advisory Council will meet regularly to review the Wolf Management Plan and suggest any necessary modifications to the Department.

 Recovery from endangered status is not the end of the story for wolves, but only a new beginning for management.
 Michigan's Wolf Management Plan is highly regarded and will allow the state to manage wolves in a socially and scientifically acceptable way.

 As a result of the U.S District Court in Washington DC, issuing an opinion immediately placing wolves in Michigan back on the federal endangered species list, the immediate impacts of this ruling are 1) Wolves may be killed only in the immediate defense of human life 2) two state laws allowing livestock or dog owners to kill wolves in the act of depredation are suspended (PA 290 and PA 218, both from 2008).
 3) Lethal control permits previously issued to livestock farmers are no longer valid; permit holders have been contacted regarding this change 4) The DNR no longer has the authority to use lethal control methods to manage problem wolves.